-Sometimes a little friendly town will gain a lot
+Sometimes a little friendly town will gain a lot of fame,

 So listen and I’ll tell you how Gleason got her name.

 In the last days of September just before the crack of dawn,

 You’d finish up your breakfast and sit and stretch and yawn.

 You’d heard of farmers talking ‘bout a super beauty yield,